 (ii) in the case of damage coming within paragraph (b) of that definition, the value of the damage is likely to exceed $25 000 in total.

-(3) The network operator must give the report to the Director within 30 days after the day on which the notifiable incident occurred.
+(3) A report under subregulation (1)(b) or (c) must be in writing and in a form acceptable to the Director.

+[Regulation 44 amended in Gazette 15 Oct 2010 p.
+5174.]

 45. Investigation of notifiable incidents by Director

 (1) If the Director intends to investigate a notifiable incident, the Director must notify the network operator of that intention.